-The operation of the UK listing and prospectus regime may be affected by Brexit.
-For further details on these and other issues, see section below on Insider lists — Market Abuse Regulation and Brexit and Practice Note: Brexit—UK listing and prospectus regime.
+The operation of the UK market abuse regime may be affected by Brexit.
+For further see section below on Market Abuse Regulation and Brexit and Practice Note: Brexit—UK listing and prospectus regime.

 The Market Abuse Regulation took effect across the EU on 3 July 2016.
 Its stated goal is to establish a common regulatory framework on insider dealing, the unlawful disclosure of inside information and market manipulation (all forms of market abuse) as well as measures to prevent market abuse to ensure the integrity of financial markets in the EU and to enhance investor protection and confidence in those markets.